sforshee/sforshee.github.io/_posts/2016-03-16-ubiquiti-edgerouter-lite-setup-part-5-openvpn-setup.markdown

 Finally, configure clients to pass the `--tls-auth ta.key 1` option to OpenVPN.

+_**Update 2016-12-30:**_

+Since writing this post I've employed a few addtional hardening options for
+OpenVPN:

+- Drop root privileges after OpenVPN initialization.
+This is done by passing the `--user nobody --group nogroup` options to OpenVPN.
+Additionally the `--persist-key --persist-tun` options should be used to avoid the need for privileges on soft restart.
+- Use AES256 for the cipher and SHA256 for the message digest instead of the defaults (Blowfish/SHA1).
+Note that this may impact performance.

+Use the following commands to enable these options.

+{% highlight console %}
+$ configure
+# edit interfaces openvpn vtun0
+# set openvpn-option "--user nodbody"
+# set openvpn-option "--group nogroup"
+# set openvpn-option --persist-key
+# set openvpn-option --persist-tun
+# set encryption aes256
+# set hash sha256
+# commit
+# save
+{% endhighlight %}

+You will also need to set the cipher and message digest appropriately in your client configuration.

 # Conclusion

 In this post we've covered one fairly common scenario for setting up an OpenVPN